weixian-zhang/FoodTruckJunkie/README.md

   * ApiServer: using [Artillery](https://www.artillery.io/docs/guides/getting-started/core-concepts#test-definitions) to smoke test ApiServer by pre-configuring the       querystring parameters following a set of defined test cases.
 * Functional Tests - functional tests can also be automated using Selenium, Cypress or other similar tool.
 Functional test follows a set of wel-defined and               comprehensive test cases to go deep into testing functionalities, as compared to Smoke Test which aims for coverage to discover instability in new features.
 * Integration Tests - This test focus on cross app domain/network component testing.
 It can be manual or automated at the GUI layer to trigger calls to MySQL database.
-  If in future there are integrations with external systems and integration tests are to be conducted.
-  Testing becomes more tricky as each dev team may need to wait for each other's integration endpoint to be ready before integration tests can occur.
+  If in future there are integrations with external systems, testing becomes more tricky as each dev team may need to wait for each other's integration endpoint to be ready before integration tests can occur.
   In this case we can explore using [Pact](https://docs.pact.io/), a consumer-driven integration test tool that mocks external endpoints by specifying a "contract".
   A contract makes up of Endpoint Url, input parameters and data types, and return data and data type.
 So as long as both parties follows the Api interface contract,     testing against a Mocked API that adheres to the contract is the same as testing against the real external API.
 * Load Tests - [Artillery](https://www.artillery.io/docs/guides/getting-started/core-concepts#test-definitions) can also be used for load testing by increasing the       number of "virtual-users"
+* DAST: Penetration Tests - as described in [DevSecOps](#devsecops--sdlc---deployment-phase) Release Pipeline contains OWASP ZAP Scanner to perform black-box testing     on Web API
 * Fuzz Test - As mentioned, we could explore Grammer-based Fuzzing to generate templatized inputs to Web APIs, to find bugs and security vulnerability.

 <br />